M-arcus/cloudron-docs/docs/kb/server.md

 * `docker ps` will give you the list of containers.
 The addon containers are named as `mail`, `postgresql`, `mysql` etc. If you want to get a specific container's log output, `journalctl -a CONTAINER_ID=<container_id>`.

+## Kimsufi servers

+Be sure to check the "use the distribution kernel" checkbox in the personalized installation mode.